Helping Clients in Clark County Understand The Nevada Bail Process

 To understand how bail works in Nevada, the offenders or family members should start at the top, where the process begins.
-If a person has been arrested and is in dire need of bail bonds in Nevada, don’t worry, it’s a very straightforward process with only a few rules to adhere to.
+If a person has been arrested and needs bail bonds in Nevada, don't worry; it's a very straightforward process with only a few rules to adhere to.

 An arrested person is first taken to the police station.
 After the paperwork, which takes around 2-3 hours, they are sent to see a judge.

-The court date will be set along with the bail money that is required to pay.
+The court date and the bail money required to pay will be set.

-One may decide to stay in jail until the hearing, but it may take days, weeks, or months.
-There is no need to go for this option, mainly because they’re so many ways to get out of jail in Nevada.
+One may decide to stay in jail until the hearing, which may take days, weeks, or months.
+There is no need for this option, mainly because there are so many ways to get out of jail in Nevada.

 1. Own recognizance (OR)

 An offender can request to be released on OR.
-The Court will require a recommendation letter from Nevada Pretrial Services, to grant the request.
+The Court will require a recommendation letter from Nevada Pretrial Services to grant the request.
 If the OR is approved, there is no bail money required.
-The suspect only has to sign papers committing to showing up on the court date.
+The suspect must only sign papers committing to appearing on the court date.

 2. Cash bond

-If you want to get out of jail fast, paying the entire bail money is the easiest way.
+If you want to escape jail fast, paying full bail is the easiest way.
 This is only possible if the defendant or co-signer can afford it.
-It saves the fee that could have otherwise been paid if an agent was used.
-The only issue is that this may be the money that you depend on to pay the lawyers.
+It saves the fee that could have been paid if an agent was used.
+The only issue is that this may be the money you depend on to pay the lawyers.

 3. Surety bond

 Sometimes the bail is set so high, or the defendant decides not to pay the whole amount.
 In this case, a bail bond company can be hired.
-The bail bondsman will require 15% (non-refundable) of the total bail money in cash as his pay for the service, and collateral worth the entire bail money.
-If the defendant doesn’t show up, and the bail money is forfeited, the co-signer and the offender have to pay the remaining amount of bail money.
+The bail bondsman will require 15% (non-refundable) of the total bail money in cash as his pay for the service and collateral worth the entire bail money.
+If the defendant doesn't show up and the bail money is forfeited, the co-signer and the offender must pay the remaining amount.

 4. Property Bond

 This is for cases requiring higher bail amounts.
 The defendant or co-signer has to put their property, including their home, as bail money.
 This type of bond involves a lot of paperwork.
-The property presented must be in Nevada, and the owner must have the ability to pay the full amount of bail money.
+The property presented must be in Nevada, and the owner must be able to pay the total amount of bail money.

-How Much Does Bail Bond Cost in Nevada?
+How Much Does a Bail Bond Cost in Nevada?

-For example, for a defendant reported for domestic violence, with no aggravating conditions, the bail is approximately $3000.
-If the offender can’t afford that money, a bond agency will charge $450 that’s non-refundable.
-There are other costs and minor fees that might be required too.
+For example, for a defendant reported for domestic violence with no aggravating conditions, the bail is approximately $3000.
+If the offender can't afford that money, a bond agency will charge $450, that's non-refundable.
+There are other costs and nominal fees that might be required too.

 How Long Do Defendants Stay in Jail?

-The time an offender stays in jail mostly depends on the nature of the crime and the time of the arrest.
-For nearly all crimes, Nevada courts schedule a bail hearing, on the next weekday morning.
-The procedure can take between 2 hours and 4 hours, depending on the size of the faculty.
+An offender's time in jail mostly depends on the crime's nature and the arrest's time.
+For nearly all crimes, Nevada courts schedule a bail hearing on the next weekday morning.
+The procedure can take 2 or 4 hours, depending on the faculty size.

 Unfortunately, if you're arrested on a weekend, you'll have to wait overnight to post bail.